simeononsecurity/simeononsecurity.ch/content/articles/cyber-security-career-paths-and-job-outlook/index.en.md

 - **High salaries**: Cybersecurity professionals are in high demand, and their salaries reflect that.
 According to the BLS, the median annual wage for information security analysts was $103,590 in May 2020.

-- **Opportunity to work on cutting-edge technologies**: Cybersecurity professionals work with advanced technologies and tools to protect against cyber threats.
+- **Opportunity to work on advanced technologies**: Cybersecurity professionals work with advanced technologies and tools to protect against cyber threats.
 They are constantly challenged to stay ahead of attackers and implement innovative security measures.

 - **Impactful work**: Cybersecurity professionals play a vital role in protecting organizations and individuals from cyberattacks.
 Their work directly contributes to safeguarding data privacy and maintaining the integrity of digital systems.